SpongePowered/SpongeDocs/source/plugin/blocks/blockentities.rst

     }

 The type of a block entity can then be obtained by the :javadoc:`BlockEntity#type()` function which returns a :javadoc:`BlockEntityType`.
-Which can then be compared similar to a :javadoc:`BlockType`.
+This can then be compared in a manner similar to a :javadoc:`BlockType`.
 After performing this check the :javadoc:`BlockEntity` variable can safely be cast to the according subtype.

  .. code-block:: java